jacobwilliams/roots-fortran/README.md

 ## Description

-A library for finding the roots of continuous scalar functions of a single real variable.
+A modern Fortran library for finding the roots of continuous scalar functions of a single real variable.

 ## Compiling